 Evaluate your product’s strengths and capitalize on them.
 If you have a popular niche product people go out of their way to find, consider making it more available.
 If products are only for sale through your website, your customers would probably love to see them in their local stores.
 If your product is only available at select locations, expanding to new stores will naturally grow your customer base.

 Your social media, email and other platforms are communication tools.
 Use them to your advantage by communicating early and often.
 Welcome new customers with personalized messaging.
 Let your loyal consumers be the first to know about new launches.
-When you communicate with your customers, be honest.
+When communicating with your customers, be honest.
 Don’t try to turn your products into something they’re not, and be sure to take responsibility for mistakes.

-Another way to build relationships is to reward loyalty.
-The consumer packaged goods (CPG) industry faces unique challenges with loyalty programs.
-It’s harder to track customer loyalty when shoppers may buy products from different retailers.
-One way to do this is by printing a coupon inside the product packaging, letting a loyal customer get a deal on their next purchase.
+One way to do this is by printing a coupon inside the product packaging, giving a loyal customer a deal on their next purchase.
 CPG companies can also develop more formal loyalty programs by asking shoppers to upload receipts.
-This program can give you access to personalized customer data to strengthen your consumer relationships even more.
+This program can give you access to personalized customer data to strengthen your consumer relationships further.

 After taking the time to build customer relationships, drive your efforts home with POP communications.
 In-store displays let you reach your patrons in the retail setting when they’re ready to buy.
 These displays build on your existing relationships by making your product more prominent in the store.
 As they draw your customers’ eyes in, they act as the final reminder needed to trigger a sale.
 The right display can also introduce your product to new consumers, setting the grounds for a new relationship right in the store.

 Most products on retail shelves aren’t much different from those around them.
-One area where you can make your product unique is in your brand culture and mission.
+One area where you can make your product unique is in your brand’s mission.
 It’s essential to have a clear mission and develop branding around it.
 For example, in the CPG industry, many brands envelop their products in a mission of giving back.
 Using recyclable packaging and sustainable ingredients makes that vision tangible.
 Consumers who believe in the mission will connect with your product when they see the package’s recycling symbol.

-Try Custom Product Packaging
+8. Try Custom Product Packaging

 Packaging does more than protect products from the outside world.
 It’s a key differentiator on store shelves, helping your product stand out from competing items in your category.
 It’s a tangible manifestation of your brand and lets you communicate your unique selling proposition right on the label.
-After improving their product packaging, 30% of businesses report an increase in revenue.
-Meanwhile, 72% of consumers say packaging design influences their purchasing decisions.

 Use Simple Designs